JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 I wanted to give you some ideas as to how to make a study group successful and inviting—an place where study group attendees enjoy sharing, discussing, finding mutual inspiration, and building human brotherhood.

-On page 17, a Divine Counselor states the following: “In making these presentations about God and his universe associates, we have selected as the basis of these papers more than one thousand human concepts representing the highest and most advanced planetary knowledge of spiritual values and universe meanings.”
-[UB 0:12.12](/en/The_Urantia_Book/0#p12_12)
+On page 17, a Divine Counselor states the following: “In making these presentations about God and his universe associates, we have selected as the basis of these papers more than one thousand human concepts representing the highest and most advanced planetary knowledge of spiritual values and universe meanings.” <a id="s341_314"></a>[UB 0:12.12](/en/The_Urantia_Book/0#p12_12)

 The revelatory commission delivered the best possible revelation, long before the day of its world-wide mission, with the hope that individuals would be attracted and transformed and would become the living disseminators of the teachings worldwide.
 Are we apostles, disciples, actors, or just spectators of the fifth epochal revelation?
 It belongs to each of us to find an answer to this question in conformity with our personal motivation and desire to participate in this extraordinary adventure.